barbarabodinier/sharp/README.md

 > In stability selection and consensus clustering, resampling techniques
 > are used to enhance the reliability of the results.
 In this package,
 > hyper-parameters are calibrated by maximising model stability, which
-> is measured by the negative log-likelihood under the null hypothesis
+> is measured under the null hypothesis that all selection (or
-> that all selection (or co-membership) probabilities are identical.
+> co-membership) probabilities are identical.
+Functions are readily
-> Functions are readily implemented for the use of LASSO regression,
+> implemented for the use of LASSO regression, sparse PCA, sparse
-> sparse PCA, sparse (group) PLS or graphical LASSO in stability
+> (group) PLS or graphical LASSO in stability selection, and
-> selection, and hierarchical clustering, partitioning around medoids, K
+> hierarchical clustering, partitioning around medoids, K means or
-> means or Gaussian mixture models in consensus clustering.
+> Gaussian mixture models in consensus clustering.

 ## Installation